fluxusfrequency/blog/why-i-prefer-minitest.md

 end
 ```

-If you want to repeat an assertion in different contexts, you can just
+If you want to repeat an assertion in different contexts, you can write a method
-write a method for it, and call it in as many tests as you want to.
-Need
-a [shared example](https://canaryup.com/blog/shared-examples-with-minitest)?
+for it, and call it in as many tests as you want to.
+Need a [shared example](https://canaryup.com/blog/shared-examples-with-minitest)?
 Include a module.

 ### 5. Minitest::Benchmark is Awesome

 If you are dealing with large amounts of data, and performance is
-a concern, [Minitest::Benchmark](https://github.com/seattlerb/minitest/blob/master/lib/minitest/benchmark.rb) is your best friend.
+a concern, [Minitest::Benchmark](https://github.com/seattlerb/minitest/blob/master/lib/minitest/benchmark.rb) is new your best friend.

 It lets you test your algorithms in a repeatable manner, to make sure
-that their Big O classifications don't accidentally get changed.
+that their algorithmic efficiency don't accidentally get changed.
 You can
-collect benchmarks in 'tab-separated format, making it
+collect benchmarks in "tab-separated format, making it easy to paste into a
-easy to paste into a spreadsheet for graphing or further
+spreadsheet for graphing or further analysis".
-analysis'.

 Here are a few of the assertions in Minitest::Benchmark that might be of
 interest: